 The World Health Organization (WHO) has developed a strategy called ‘End TB’ to try to achieve a tuberculosis-free world.
 It aims to reduce the amount of tuberculosis sufferers in the world by 2035 by:

-- providing patients with high-quality diagnosis and treatment
+- providing people with TB with high-quality diagnosis and treatment

 - reducing the amount of people who suffer from tuberculosis and its associated problems